 Master of Veterinary Biomedical Science

-The Master of Veterinary Biomedical Sciences (VBMS) program is dedicated to providing advanced academic learning in the life sciences through graduate coursework, professional training, and research.
+The MS VBMS program is dedicated to providing advanced academic learning in life sciences through graduate coursework, professional training, and research.
 Graduates from this degree program are able to independently explore an area of the primary literature of the life sciences, analyze and critique published research reports, and communicate about life sciences in formal oral and written modalities.

-All applicants to the VBMS program must:
+All applicants to the MS VBMS must:

-Any applicant who has attempted DVM-level coursework prior to applying to the VBMS program at LMU-CVM must demonstrate a cumulative GPA of 2.0+ in their professional coursework and request a Recommendation Questionnaire from the Dean or Administrator at their previous CVM.
-Applicants who fail to meet this standard and/or do not receive a recommendation from their past CVM Dean/Administrator do not qualify for admission to the VBMS program at LMU-CVM.
-Both conditions must be met to qualify for admission consideration.
+Any applicant who has attempted DVM-level coursework prior to applying to the MS VBMS program at LMU-CVM must demonstrate a cumulative GPA of 2.0+ in their professional coursework and request a Recommendation Questionnaire from the Dean or Administrator at their previous CVM.
+Applicants who fail to meet this standard and/or do not receive a recommendation from their past CVM Dean/Administrator do not qualify for admission to the MS VBMS program at LMU-CVM.

 Required Prerequisite Coursework